Denzel-Daniel-D-T/game-design/readme.txt

-Tema:			Fantasy
+Theme:		Fantasy
 Genre:		Open World, Action, Adventure, Hack n Slash Target User:	Teenager
 Character:
 	______: A master swordswoman and heir to the _______ Clan, she is the royal army's first line of defense in infiltration missions.
 (Main Character)